MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/buffring/index.md

 ## -description

-This header is used by kernel.
-For more information, see:
+This header defines the change buffering state requests related data structures in RDBSS.
+For information about the programming interfaces, see the header comments.

 - [Windows kernel](../_kernel/index.md)